The Definitive Guide to Flutter App Development

 5. Performance Advantages

 Apps built with Flutter are speedy and feel smooth as silk, reminiscent of pure platform-native apps.
-Flutter renders everything with its high-performance, low-level render tree that deploys to native machine code, circumventing performance penalties from operating systems, browsers or WebViews.
+Flutter renders everything with its high-performance, low-level render tree, which deploys to native machine code, thereby circumventing performance penalties from operating systems, browsers, or WebViews.

 On mobile, Flutter apps achieve 120 frames-per-second throughput and 60fps on modern browsers while maintaining minimal per-frame CPU and battery drain.
 The smooth scrolling, animations and transitions are top-notch across form factors.